 Managing credit card debt

-International Business Times‡ notes that average credit card debt per household was $8,509 in the first quarter of 2020.
+USA Today‡ notes that average credit card debt per household was $7,951 in the fourth quarter of 2022.
 Credit card debt is common across the country, so how can you reduce it?

 The most practical method is to identify which card charges the highest interest rate and put any additional funds toward paying that off quickly.
 Before you start paying extra on any debt balance, make sure you can make at least the minimum payments on all your other credit cards.